bex2030/AD-Home-Lab/README.md

 The **osama** account has Kerberos pre-authentication disabled.

-The attacker performs an AS-REP Roasting attack to obtain an AS-REP hash without prior knowledge of the user's password.
+The attacker performs an AS-REP Roasting attack to obtain an AS-REP hash for the **osama** account without prior knowledge of the user's password.

 After cracking the hash offline, the attacker recovers the account credentials.